“To be honest, I’m pretty speechless,” Michael McDonald says cheerfully with a distinct Louth brogue.

 Well, like many families throughout Ireland, the economic downturn in the first half of this decade resulted in difficult circumstances so the McDonald household made a decision to move to Perth to start a new life.

 “So my parents own a surveying business and obviously with the economy in Ireland back then, it was pretty grim.
 So [we] packed everything into a container ship and jumped across the ditch to Australia and never looked back.”

 McDonald was just 13 when his whole life was uprooted to a different country but like his attitude towards rugby, the youngster reflects on that potentially turbulent time with incredible positivity.

 “I’m lucky in that I have a twin.
 That also made the move a bit easier, going to school and stuff, you always have someone with you!

 “When we first came here we just thought it was the coolest thing ever.
 You always see Australia on movies and TV shows and you have this fantasy about it.
 It was everything we thought it was going to be.
 We’ve just loved it ever since.

 “We’ve got a really good bunch of mates in rugby and outside of rugby and obviously joining Palmyra rugby club, there was a bit of a family culture down there.
 That made the transition even more easier for my whole family coming to Perth.”

-There are two sets of twins on the McDonald household, there is Michael and his twin, Andrew, and an older set, Cillian and Gearoid.
+There are two sets of twins in the McDonald household, there are Michael and his twin, Andrew, and an older set, Cillian and Gearoid.

 Growing up, there was no shortage of inspiration in what McDonald describes as a “rugby-mad house”.